 - No harm was done to the owners of the IoT devices involved in these attacks.

-- Using these IoTs with a Guest Wi-Fi network (and that might have been the case with some of them) wouldn’t have made any difference.
+- Using these IoTs with a Guest Wi-Fi network (which might have been the case with some of them) wouldn't have made any difference.

-What’s most important is since then, IoTs have come a long way in terms of security.
-Most of them won’t connect to the Internet unless the user has created a (new) admin password.
+What's most important is since then, IoTs have come a long way in terms of security.
+Most won't connect to the Internet unless the user has created a (new) admin password.